 Here are the answers to exam 1.
 For some of the questions, I have provided explanatory material in regular type, and the answer in bold; all you need to write down is the answer.
 If you don't understand why your answer was wrong, you may e-mail me, talk to me before or after class, or set up a time to talk to me in my office.
 The exam was worth 15 points, so each question was worth one point.

-1. Use a topic search to find one or more papers about insects that walk on snow.
+1. Use a topic search to find one or more papers about fossil trees in igneous rocks.

 2. Look in the reference list of those papers to find older papers.

-3. Use the "Times Cited" feature in Web of Sciene to find more recent papers that have cited the papers from the first two steps.
+3. Use the "Times Cited" feature in Web of Science to find more recent papers that have cited the papers from the first two steps.

-4. Keep looking in the reference list and "Times Cited" of relevant papers until I'm not seeing anything new.
+4. Keep looking in the reference list and "Times Cited" of relevant papers until you're not seeing anything new.

-6. Gray is recessive and black is dominant, so you would take the square root of the frequency of the gray phenotype to get the frequency of the gray allele.
+12. As the question says, gray is recessive and black is dominant, so you would take the square root of the frequency of the gray phenotype to get the frequency of the gray allele.
 You would then subtract that from one to get the frequency of the black allele.
-You got points off for saying that black was recessive.
+You got points off for saying that black was recessive, or saying that you would take the square root of both 0.95 and the square root of 0.05.
+You also got points off for saying you'd use the equation p2 + 2pq + q2 = 1.
+As I ranted about in class, you can't actually rearrange this equation and solve for p or q.
 (The allele that causes black fur in squirrels really is dominant, and some idiot really did introduce Sciurus carolinensis to Ireland in 1911, but I have no idea what the frequency of black squirrels is in Ireland.)

-7. The frequency will stay about the same, with some small change due to drift.
+13. The frequency will stay about the same, with some small change due to drift.
 You got points off for saying that the frequency would stay exactly the same (there's always drift!) or for saying the frequency would definitely go up, or definitely go down, or that one allele would definitely get fixed.
-(In reality, there probably is selection on this polymorphism; black squirrels stay warmer longer when it's cold, but they're more visible to predators.)
+You got full credit for saying that one allele or the other would eventually go to fixation, although in reality it's unlikely to happen in only 100 years for the large population of squirrels in Ireland.
+(My guess is that there probably is selection on this polymorphism; black squirrels stay warmer longer when it's cold, but they're more visible to predators.)

 15. They found evidence for balancing selection; their evidence was that were several amino acid polymorphisms in humans, which is more than would be expected when looking at the ratio of replacement to synonymous fixed differences between humans and chimps.
 You got points off for saying that they found evidence that heterozygotes could see more colors; Verrelli and Tishkoff (2004) speculated that this might be the reason for the selection, but they didn't measure color vision in anyone (and as mentioned in class, there still doesn't seem to be good evidence that heterozygotes see more colors).